Setanta Sports: Eurasia

 Setanta Sports sold the majority of its operations, but it continues to own and operate its operations in available in Armenia, Azerbaijan, Estonia, Georgia, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Moldova, Tajikistan, Turkmenistan, Ukraine and Uzbekistan.

 Philippines

-A version of Setanta Sports brand in the Philippines was launched, both as a linear channel and an OTT service in late 2022.
-This comes after a joint partnership between Setanta founders and Adjara Group bought the exclusive broadcasting rights of the Premier League for the said country.
+A joint partnership between Setanta founders and Adjara Group bought the exclusive broadcasting rights of the English Premier League for the Philippines, launching linear television and OTT variants of Setanta Sports there on 3 November 2022.

-The version has broadcast rights to the Premier League, La Liga, NBA (selected matches only), and NBL Australia.
+This variant also has local broadcast rights to La Liga, the NBA (selected matches only) and NBL Australia.